 Speaking to Victims and Witnesses at Court

 The CPS is committed to treating witnesses at court with respect and sensitivity.
 Whenever possible we should introduce ourselves and try to put nervous or vulnerable witnesses at ease and explain court procedures.

 The Speaking to Witnesses at Court guidance provides clarity to CPS advocates about what they are expected to do to in supporting witnesses to give their best evidence in court.
 It emphasises the need for advocates to ensure witnesses are properly assisted at court and that they are better prepared and know what to expect before they give their evidence.
 This includes preparing them for any cross-examination that may take place.

 We should keep all victims and witnesses informed about delays and ask for them to be released as soon as possible after giving evidence.
 We should tackle unfair and derogatory statements in mitigation and, where necessary, invite the court to hear evidence on issues raised by the defence.

 Vulnerable and Intimidated Victims and Witnesses

-A vulnerable or intimidated witness will be eligible for special measures under sections 16 to 33 of the Youth Justice and Criminal Evidence Act 1999.
+A vulnerable or intimidated witness will be eligible for Special Measures under sections 16 to 33 of the Youth Justice and Criminal Evidence Act 1999.
 These range from giving evidence in chief by way of video to the use of screens.
-Once eligibility is established, prosecutors will have to consider whether or not any measure would be likely to improve the quality of the evidence given, and if so, which measure would be most appropriate.
+Once eligibility is established, prosecutors will have to consider whether any measure would be likely to improve the quality of the evidence given, and if so, which measure would be most appropriate.
 It is then for the court to consider whether a direction should be made, having regard to all the circumstances.